 No new COVID-19 cases or recoveries were reported by the Porcupine Health Unit today.

-COVID-19 testing is open to anyone who feels they need to be tested, even if you don't have symptoms.
-To access testing, call your health care provider or the health unit.
+To access COVID-19 testing, call your health care provider or the health unit.

 There are COVID-19 assessment centres in Timmins, Cochrane, Iroquois Falls, Kapuskasing, Smooth Rock Falls, Hearst, and Hornepayne.